Non-medical applications of Microfluidics

 Microfluidics and the Food industry

-Microfluidics can have the power to transform the food industry, with applications including the encapsulation of fish oil in nanoparticles, the detection of antibiotics in dairy products, the generation of novel food structures, and the monitoring of pathogens and toxins in food and water supplies (Neethirajan et al., 2011).
-Microfluidics also enables applications in agriculture and animal sciences, such as nutrient monitoring, plant cell sorting for enhancing crop quality and production, efficient biopesticide delivery, streamlined in vitro fertilisation for animal breeding, animal health monitoring, vaccination, and therapeutics (Neethirajan et al., 2011).
+Microfluidics is poised to revolutionise the food industry, enabling applications such as fish oil encapsulation, antibiotic detection in dairy, novel food structures, and pathogen monitoring in food and water (Neethirajan et al., 2011).
+It also offers significant benefits in agriculture and animal sciences, including nutrient monitoring, plant cell sorting to improve crop quality, biopesticide delivery, and enhanced animal breeding, health monitoring, vaccination, and therapeutics (Neethirajan et al., 2011).

 For example, the MOLOKO project aims to manufacture, put into use, and validate a self-managing, automatic, miniature integrated photonic sensor that will be used as process analytical instrumentation for fast-response, on-site monitoring of interest analytes for security and quality within the milk supply chain.
 By implementing a highly-integrated optoplasmonic-microfluidic sensor in the strategic checkpoints along the entire supply and value chain of milk, the project specifically aims to realise multiplexing quantitative detection of up to 10 analytes, including food safety parameters such as antibiotics (e.g. penicillin, ampicillin, cephalonium) and toxins (e.g. mycotoxins and bacterial toxins) and food quality parameters such as lactoferrin and caseins.

-Interestingly, microfluidic applications are also showing quick progress in monitoring the safety and quality of packaged food products, including time-temperature indicators, critical temperature indicators, food microbe sensors, food quality detectors, and active food packaging.
-Smart packaging technology, which is capable of more than simply protection and confinement, could become the future of food packaging (Pou et al., 2022).
+Microfluidic applications are advancing rapidly in monitoring the safety and quality of packaged food, including time-temperature indicators, critical temperature sensors, food microbe detectors, and active packaging.
+Smart packaging technology, offering more than just protection, could shape the future of food packaging (Pou et al., 2022).

 References: